-Maruti Celerio is being offered with a discount of INR 63,000, which is offered only in New Delhi.
-For Mumbai, the discount/benefits are for INR 50,000 and for Bengaluru is INR 57,000.
-If you are looking at getting yourself one of these in one of these cities, do not forget fill up the form and share your details.
+You can get a Maruti Celerio with a discount of INR 67,000, being offered only in Bengaluru and Hyderabad.
+For Mumbai, the discount/benefits are for INR 55,000 and for NCR is INR 34,000.
+If you are interested in buying the Celerio, be sure to fill in your details below.

 The Maruti Celerio looks similar to its petrol counterpart.
 The badgingg on the fender and boot mark the difference.
 The styling of the Celerio is mix of various elements.
 It has a pleasing front end with twin chrome horizontal slats.
 Large headlamps also add to the look.
 The fog lamps have chrome surrounds and the fascia looks appealing. this makes it look attractive.
 It is a somewhat tall boy design which is apparent when viewed from the side.
 The door handles are grab type ones and the crisp line adds on to the styling.
 The wheel well size is perfect and it doesn’t look small like the Wagon R, neither is it too big.
 The rear of the Maruti Celerio Diesel is nothing to talk about, but is decent with simple looking tail lamps.